 If you’re ready to take the next step in choosing the right employee recognition software, we’ve distilled 11 points for you to keep in mind.
 Before you can put those tips to use, however, there are two pieces of knowledge you need:

 You need to know how to capture employees’ interest

-Nationwide, only 37 percent of workers say they are satisfied with their company’s way of expressing appreciation, but employees won’t use a program they don’t know much about.
-Your employee recognition program vendor should be able to help you spread the word about the platform that you are leveraging.
+Nationwide, only 37 percent of workers say they’re satisfied with their company’s way of expressing appreciation, but employees won’t use a program they don’t know much about.
+Your employee recognition software vendor should be able to help you spread the word about the platform.
 An expert vendor will assist your company leaders in shaping an impactful communication strategy, through messaging campaigns that reach every employee.
 It’s also essential to realize that employees who are on the go may rely on mobile devices more than on their computers, and any recognition program has to flow through every channel.

 You need to know what top employee recognition software providers offer

 Before you can select between products, you need to know what’s possible in this realm of software.
 One excellent indicator to look for is high customer satisfaction.
 Providers of employee recognition software should become your company’s partner, and should demonstrate interest in your success that extends beyond mere salesmanship.
 Your software vendor should also be active alongside you, committed to maximizing usage and adoption of your recognition program.
 It’s only when a platform attracts employees’ interest and keeps them engaged that it can become useful as a channel for recognition.

 The following 11-point checklist will give you a quick overview of how to select your employee recognition software: